elevate-foundry/braille/README.md

-# Multilingual Braille & Browser Fingerprint Demo
+# BrailleBuddy: Interactive Braille Learning Application

-This project combines multilingual braille encoding with browser fingerprinting capabilities.
-It demonstrates both semantic compression for medical records using specialized patterns and braille-based encoding, as well as secure browser fingerprinting for user identification.
+BrailleBuddy is an educational web application designed to help sighted children learn braille in an interactive and engaging way.
+The app combines multilingual braille encoding with AI-driven adaptivity to create a personalized learning experience, while also incorporating browser fingerprinting for secure user identification and progress tracking.

 ## Features

-- Medical-specific pattern recognition
-- Secure encryption of sensitive data
-- Compression ratio analysis
-- Browser fingerprinting with Fingerprint.js Pro
-- MongoDB integration for visitor tracking
+### Core Features
+- Interactive braille learning exercises with varying difficulty levels
+- AI-driven adaptivity that adjusts to user performance
-- Multilingual support
+- Multilingual support for different braille standards beyond English
+- Personalized progress tracking with achievement system
+- Tactile/keyboard input option using six-key input
 - Responsive UI with Tailwind CSS

+### Technical Features
+- TensorFlow.js for local AI processing and adaptivity
+- Browser fingerprinting with Fingerprint.js Pro for user identification
+- MongoDB integration for progress tracking and user data
+- Haptic feedback using Web Vibration API for mobile devices
+- Mobile optimization with touch gesture support
+- Secure encryption of user data

 ## Local Development